rexresearch

 separate power electrode 31 is provided in addition to the

-the operating voltage for the formation of the plasma condition in
+with the operating voltage for the formation of the plasma

-the plasma device.
-For this purpose, the strip electrodes 11 and
+condition in the plasma device.
+For this purpose, the strip

-strip groups 15 where successively arranged electrode strips 11
+electrode strip groups 15 where successively arranged electrode

-are periodically connected with one another.
-In the illustrated
+strips 11 are periodically connected with one another.
+In the

-electrically connected with one another and are loaded with the
+11 are electrically connected with one another and are loaded

-same phase position of the collection alternating voltage, while
+with the same phase position of the collection alternating

-the following 2nd, 17th and 33rd strip electrode, in each case,
+voltage, while the following 2nd, 17th and 33rd strip electrode,

-are loaded with a common phase which is, however, delayed relative
+in each case, are loaded with a common phase which is, however,

-to the first phase position.
-Accordingly, and with the control
+delayed relative to the first phase position.
+Accordingly, and

-apparatus 50, the voltage characteristic of the desired collection
+with the control apparatus 50, the voltage characteristic of the

-alternating voltage must only be established with 15 different
+desired collection alternating voltage must only be established

-phase positions in order to generate the travelling wave moving
+with 15 different phase positions in order to generate the

 [0058]FIGS. 5a and 5b show the application of the invention with